aces/Loris-MRI/docs/scripts_md/DTIPrepRegister.md

 INPUT:
  - $src\_fileID     : FileID of the source native file
- - $src\_pipeline   : Pipeline name used to register the processed file
+ - $src\_pipeline   : pipeline name used to register the processed file
- - $pipelineDate   : Pipeline data used to register the processed file
+ - $pipelineDate   : pipeline data used to register the processed file
- - $coordinateSpace: coordinate space used to register the processed file
+ - $coordinateSpace: processed file's coordinate space
  - $scanType       : scan type used to register the processed file
  - $outputType     : output type used to register the processed file